joshsj/joshsj.github.io/source/_posts/notes-on-project-management/estimation.md

 ### Basic Cost Model

-The _Basic Cost Model_ uses the formula {% math E =
+The _Basic Cost Model_ uses the formula {% tex E =
 A\cdot{}M\cdot{}X\cdot{}S^B %} where:

-- {% math A %} applies an organisation-wide constant factor to cost models
+- {% tex A %} applies an organisation-wide constant factor to cost models
-- {% math S %} is software 'size'
+- {% tex S %} is software 'size'

   - LOC is the most common metric; varies wildly by languages & patterns
   - Difficult to assess in early phases with external integrations: